PRIDE DAY IS ON THE HARBOURSIDE NOT CASTLE PARK

 Where and when is the Pride afterparty?

-Pride are taking over the 02 Academy on Frogmore Street, it kicks off from 10pm and features 3 rooms of fantastic music, headlined by Bright Light Bright Light.
+Pride are taking over the 02 Academy on Frogmore Street, it kicks off from 10pm and features 3 rooms of fantastic music, headlined by Horse Meat Disco and Alison Limerick.
 There is a Facebook event here or visit our website.
 All the money from this party goes to keep Pride Day free.

 If I don’t want to go to the official afterparty what other nights are supporting Pride?